Polyjet 3D Printing Explained

 PolyJet offers several advantages over other manufacturing technologies.

 High level of detail and accuracy: PolyJet can create parts with a high level of detail and accuracy, with layers as thin as 16 microns.
+The use of support structures is essential for achieving complex geometries and ensuring dimensional accuracy, especially for intricate designs.

 Smooth surface finish: It produces parts with a smooth surface finish, reducing the need for post-processing.